monarch-initiative/mondo/src/ontology/reports/mondo_analysis.md

 ## Other Quality Control checks

+    WARNING!  mondo-qc-2017-no-subclass-between-genetic-disease-warning.tsv  is empty and has been skipped.
+    WARNING!  mondo-qc-2018-no-subclass-between-genetic-disease-warning.tsv  is empty and has been skipped.
+    WARNING!  mondo-qc-2020-excluded-subsumption-is-inferred-warning.tsv  is empty and has been skipped.
+    WARNING!  mondo-qc-2017-excluded-subsumption-is-inferred-warning.tsv  is empty and has been skipped.
-    WARNING!  excluded-subsumption-is-inferred-warning  is empty and has been skipped.
+    WARNING!  mondo-qc-2018-excluded-subsumption-is-inferred-warning.tsv  is empty and has been skipped.
-    WARNING!  excluded-subsumption-is-inferred-warning  is empty and has been skipped.
+    WARNING!  mondo-qc-2019-excluded-subsumption-is-inferred-warning.tsv  is empty and has been skipped.
-    WARNING!  excluded-subsumption-is-inferred-warning  is empty and has been skipped.
+    WARNING!  mondo-qc-edit-excluded-subsumption-is-inferred-warning.tsv  is empty and has been skipped.
-    WARNING!  excluded-subsumption-is-inferred-warning  is empty and has been skipped.
+    WARNING!  mondo-qc-current-excluded-subsumption-is-inferred-warning.tsv  is empty and has been skipped.
-    WARNING!  excluded-subsumption-is-inferred-warning  is empty and has been skipped.
+    WARNING!  mondo-qc-2017-single-child-warning.tsv  is empty and has been skipped.